About the Pediatric Cardiac Genomics Consortium and Cardiovascular Development Data Resource Center 2023 Fellows Program

 Fellowship Financial Stipend

 Awardees will receive a stipend of up to $70,000 which includes costs for salary support, travel, training, publication, and conference fees.
 As part of the Uniform Guidance, fellowships are not subject to indirect costs, and these should not be budgeted.
+We strongly encourage applicants to discuss the RFA with their local sponsored programs office at an early timepoint to confirm that the funding structure related to indirect costs will be accepted.
 Reasonable cloud costs will be covered by PCGC and should not be included in your budget (see proposal requirement #9 below).
 Fellows are expected to contribute a significant percentage of their time to their project proposals (25% at a minimum for each Fellow).